arpitbbhayani/articles/blogs/consistent-hashing.md

 From the illustration above, we see when a new node K is added between nodes B and E, we change the associations of files present in the segment B-K and assign them to node K. The data belonging to the segment B-K could be found at node E to which they were previously associated with.
 Thus the only files affected and that needs migration are in the segment B-K; and their association changes from node E to node K.

-In order to implement this at a low level using `nodes` and `keys` array, we first get the position of the new node in the Hash Space using the hash function.
+In order to implement this at a low-level using `nodes` and `keys` array, we first get the position of the new node in the Hash Space using the hash function.
 We then find the index of the smallest key greater than the position in the sorted `keys` array using binary search.
 This index will be where the key and the new Storage node will be placed in `keys` and `nodes` array respectively.

 ```py
 def add_node(self, node: StorageNode) -> int: